-Choking is the physiological response to sudden airways obstruction.
+Choking is the physiological response to sudden obstruction of airways.
 Foreign body airway obstruction (FBAO) causes asphyxia and is a terrifying condition, occurring very acutely, with the patient often unable to explain what is happening to them.
 If severe, it can result in rapid loss of consciousness and death if first aid is not undertaken quickly and successfully.
 Immediate recognition and response are of the utmost importance.

 Choking due to inhalation of a foreign body usually occurs whilst eating; it need not have been a formal 'sit-down' meal - a snack eaten 'on-the-go' or chewing gum can also be inhaled.

-Because recognition is the key to successful outcome, it is important to ask the conscious victim "Are you choking?".
+Because recognition is the key to successful outcome, "Are you choking?" is the important question to ask the conscious victim.
 This at least gives the victim who is unable to speak the opportunity to respond by nodding!

 Consider the diagnosis of choking particularly if:

-- Episode occurs whilst eating, and onset was very sudden.
+- The episode occurs whilst eating and onset was very sudden.

-- Adult victim - may clutch his or her neck, or points to throat.
+- The victim is an adult - may clutch his or her neck, or points to throat.

-- Child victim - there may be clues, eg seen eating or playing with small items just before onset of symptoms.
+- The victim is a child - there may be clues - eg, seen eating or playing with small items just before the onset of symptoms.

 - Add notes to any clinical page and create a reflective diary